 What we uncovered

-We commissioned UK think tank DeSmog to conduct research into the boards of Australia’s big four banks and their ties to fossil fuel companies.
+We commissioned UK environmental investigators DeSmog to conduct research into the boards of Australia’s big four banks and their ties to fossil fuel companies.

 According to the DeSmog analysis: